ucb-eecs151tapeout/eecs151t-labs/151t_lab_1a.md

 Install UTM as you would install any Mac app.

-> Note: UTM is just a Qemu wrapper and is fully open source.
+> Note: UTM is just a Qemu wrapper/GUI and is fully open source.
 If you prefer, you can install Qemu directly via the command line.

 For Ubuntu 24.04 LTS: https://ubuntu.com/download/server and download **Ubuntu Server 24.04.xx LTS** (the `xx` can be any number).